My pageview counts keep going down!or

 - The Stats "Audience" page.

-The 4 Stats display pages each provide 5 different "Time range" displays.
+The 4 Stats display pages each offer 5 different "Time range" displays.

 - Now (the last 2 hours).